-- It is most common in middle-aged women.
+- It's most common in middle-aged women.
 But children can also have the condition.

 - Symptoms may also include lack of energy (fatigue), sleep problems, headaches, and other problems.

-- It is not known if fibromyalgia in a child continues into adulthood.
+- It's not known if fibromyalgia in a child continues into adulthood.